 Hypothyroidism appears to be particularly common in people with vitiligo.

-The 2020 study above found no link between vitiligo and alopecia areata.
-However, the 2016 study found that the latter was more common than average in people with vitiligo.
+The same 2016 study above found that alopecia areata was more common than average in people with vitiligo.

 In rheumatoid arthritis, the immune system attacks healthy joint tissues.
 It can also trigger inflammation in other parts of the body.